fossas/spectrometer/docs/userguide.md

   version: 2.1.7
 ```

 The `package` and `type` fields are required and specify the name of the dependency and where to find it.
 The `version` field is optional and specifies the preferred version of dependency.
-Note that many version numbers can look like actual numbers in YAML, but they should always be strings!
-You can quote them to make sure YAML treats them as strings, otherwise you may run into an error.

 Supported dependency types: